tq-systems/meta-tq/README.md

 - fsl-xwayland

-Optionally the layer can make use of features from meta-ti if using AM57xx based machines (tqma57[1,2,4]x-mba57xx etc.)
+Optionally the layer can make use of features from meta-ti if using AM57xx based machines (tqma57\[1,2,4\]x-mba57xx etc.)

-In meta-ti no hardknott branch exist, so we have to use the master branch.
+In meta-ti no hardknott branch exists, so we have to use the master branch.
 The last commit before the master branch supports hardknott is commit f56051c9a8cf09f54c43b81301073eed71bbda97.